bbc/tams/docs/adr/0051-host-organisation-for-tams.md

 - Good, because it is the lightest-touch of the options
 - Good, because it creates space for TAMS applications outside of the Media & Entertainment sector, where it may find broader adoption
 - Neutral, because while it is not a direct fit for TAMS, the Linux Foundation overall is very broad
+- Neutral, because there would be additional steps to operate as a funded project, however this is no different to the existing model
 - Bad, because we have to form, grow and run our own community (rather than being participants in an existing one)

 ### Option 2: Academy Software Foundation (AWSF)